Blog

 Our Wetland Plans

-Our property is a sloping hillside but in the winter there is a steady flow of water running across the property near the top down to an area that has become quite eroded.
-We’ve got to properly plan out how to redirect this energy in a more positive way.
-Additionally we have neighbors that are at the bottom of the hill and if storms are going to be more powerful we don’t want to see our land beating down their front door.
+Our property is a sloping hillside but in the winter there is a steady flow of water running across it.
+Starting near the top of the property water runs down to an area that keeps eroding.
+We’re properly planning to redirect this in a more positive way.
+Additionally we have neighbors at the bottom of the hill.
+As storms are going to be more powerful we don’t want to see our land beating down their front door.

 We’ve thought about swales for some time but do to the slopes and terracing that we already have I’m leaning more towards keyline contour ditches that are at the back of the terraces so that the terrace in front of them can slowly absorb that water but wherein there may often be quite a lot of pooling.
 In these ditches and very small ponds we will plants clumping grasses, wild rice, reeds, and other water productive loving plants.